Wednesday, September 23, 2015

 I would imagine that if all white men were considered a source of potential harm to our children or our financial security because a statistically significant percentage of pedophiles and wall street criminals are white men, the cries of prejudice and discrimination would reach the heavens.
 Yet, white men (especially white men with collars) are the source of a large percentage of these crimes.
 Should I (being a white man) be judged on the horrendous behavior of some of my cohorts?
 Would our white men dominated country tolerate such behavior?

 How much of prejudice is learned, and how much innate (as connected with the fear of the unknown, including strangers) is certainly debated.
 I would like to imagine that an environment that emphasized personal character rather than group prejudices might produce less discriminatory behavior.
 After WW2, I would imagine that some Americans were slow to embrace those of German and Japanese ancestry as American citizens, even if born in America.
-Yet today, two generations later, I would conjecture that a very low percentage of Americans still look suspiciously at someone of either of those ethnicities.
+Yet today, two generations later, I would conjecture that a very low percentage of Americans still look suspiciously at someone of either of those ethnic origin.
 You might argue that we have merely replaced them with another group, but I prefer to think that we have evolved beyond those prejudices through everyday encounters with people of those nations.
 We treated them as individuals, not as representations of past atrocities.

 Hopefully then, in a few more generations, a similar evolution will occur with today's bogeymen.
 While it is more likely that a new group might be labeled to be our enemies, here's hoping that we realize that individuals of any nation, race or creed can be bad, but that most people of all types are good.